Credit Reports

 Employers might also look at your bank records as part of a financial background check.
 This can include bank statements, cancelled checks, and records of transactions.
 Your bank records can provide insight into your financial habits and responsibilities, such as whether you pay your bills on time, how much you spend on certain types of purchases, and whether you have a history of bouncing checks.

-See also Unveiling the Importance of Background Checks: Safeguarding Society from Fraud and Promoting Public Safety
+See also The Significance of Background Checks in Today's World: Preventing Fraud and Protecting Public Safety

 For example, if you're applying for a job in a position that requires handling financial transactions, such as a bank teller or accountant, your potential employer might want to see if you have a history of overdrafts or NSF fees.
 Alternatively, if you're applying for a job in sales or marketing, your employer might be interested in seeing your bank records to assess your spending habits and whether you have a history of making large purchases or taking out loans.